Mounika0021/Mounika0021/README.md

 ---

-# 💡 Soft Skills

-- Problem Solving
-- Analytical Thinking
-- Strategic Thinking
-- Team Collaboration
-- Cross-Functional Collaboration
-- Communication
-- Leadership
-- Project Management
-- Adaptability
-- Continuous Learning

----

 # 🎯 Areas of Interest

-**AI/ML Engineering • Generative AI • LLM Applications • RAG • AI Agents • Computer Vision • Vision-Language Models • Document AI • MLOps • AI Automation • Responsible AI**
+**AI/ML Engineering • Generative AI • LLM Applications • RAG • AI Agents • Computer Vision • Vision-Language Models • Document AI • AI Decision Intelligence • Responsible AI • AI Governance**

 ---

 # 🌱 What I'm Working Toward

-I am working toward becoming an engineer who can take an AI problem from an initial idea to a reliable, deployed application.
+I am working toward becoming an AI engineer capable of taking a problem from an initial idea to a reliable and intelligent system.

-I am particularly interested in building systems that combine:

-**Machine Learning + Generative AI + Computer Vision + LLMs + Automation + Reliable Backend Systems**

-My goal is to continuously improve across:

-- AI Engineering
-- Machine Learning
-- Deep Learning
-- Generative AI
-- LLM Applications
-- Multimodal AI
-- Computer Vision
-- System Design
-- Deployment
-- MLOps
-- Problem Solving
+My focus is on understanding not only **how to build AI models**, but also how to design AI systems that can:

+**Understand → Reason → Recommend → Govern → Act → Verify → Learn**

 ---